SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

       with: proxy-req-field<Best-Band>:
       select:
-      -  null: # Field is not present.
+      -  is-null: # Field is not present.
          do:
          -  # stuff
       -  match: "" # Field is present but empty.
          do:
          -  # stuff
-      -  match: "Delain" # Field is correct set.
+      -  match: "Delain" # Field is correctly set, including capitalization.
       -  do: # Present but invalid value.
          -  # stuff

+   See :cmp:`is-empty` to check for ``NULL`` or the empty string.

 String Comparisons
 ==================